AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 I'll answer these very interesting questions, enjoy!

-## General Description about the datasets:
+## **Datasets**
+### Overview

-The dataset contains the information about __Daily__ prices for Bitcoin (BTC) and Standar & Poor 500 (S&P 500) from differente range of dates but it is basically from September 2014 to May 2024
+The datasets include daily prices for Bitcoin and the S&P 500 from **September 2014 to May 2024**.

-### Handling Missing Values
-- Missing values were removed because they represented an insignificant portion of the dataset (less than 1%).
-Imputation (e.g., adding averages or zeros) could have introduced noise or biased the analysis, especially given Bitcoin's high volatility.
-Eliminating these rows ensures data integrity without impacting the overall trends.

-### Removing Weekend Data
+### Key Preprocessing Steps:
+1. **Handling Missing Values**:
+   - Removed missing values to ensure data integrity, as they represented less than 1% of the dataset.
+2. **Removing Weekend Data**:
-- Bitcoin prices recorded on weekends were excluded to align the dataset with the S&P 500, which only operates on business days.
-Filling weekend gaps with averages or interpolations would not accurately represent the unique market conditions of Bitcoin.
-Removing these entries guarantees a fair and unbiased comparison.
+   - Aligned Bitcoin's data with the S&P 500, which only trades on business days.
+3. **Data Cleaning**:
+   - Removed duplicates and ensured temporal alignment between datasets.

 ## Initial investigation and actions taken (Steps 1 & 2):